cs4s/cso-2016/programming_scratch.md

 ## About

-In this session we will do some Visual Programming with Scratch.
+In this session we will learn about Visual Programming with Scratch.
 Visual Programming is a way of writing code graphically, rather than with text.
 Scratch is a Visual Programming language that can be used to create interactive stories, animations and games.
-We recommend you start with the *Introduction to Scratch* tutorial before completing the *Making Cookie Bird* tutorial, both linked below.
+We recommend you start with the *Introduction to Scratch* tutorial before completing the *Making Cookie Bird* tutorial, both of which are linked below.

 ## Files